 Therefore, we use a special ultrasound probe that can see the veins through the vagina.

-Our specialist female vascular technologists perform this test and can check if there are varicose veins in the pelvis – and if there are – where they are coming from.
+Our specialist female vascular scientists perform this test and can check if there are varicose veins in the pelvis – and if there are – where they are coming from.

 Although most do come from the ovarian veins (as described before) there are other veins in the female pelvis that can also cause the same thing – the internal iliac veins.

-The technologists can show the patient what is happening as they carry out the scan – and then they write a detailed report so that the consultants can try to plan appropriate treatment.
+The scientists can show the patient what is happening as they carry out the scan – and then they write a detailed report so that the consultants can try to plan appropriate treatment.